Daisy Waterstone: Career

 Waterstone started her professional career on stage at The Pleasance Theatre, Islington, as Lucy/Tootles in the original production of Peter Pan Goes Wrong, followed by playing Susanna Walcott at The Old Vic in Yaël Farber's production of The Crucible, and has also played Emma in Rules for Living at the Royal National Theatre.

 In 2014 she appeared as Katie Bowman in two episodes of the TV series Silent Witness, as Beatrice in the TV miniseries And Then There Were None, and as Clare Leighton in Testament of Youth.
-In 2015 she had parts in Cyberbully and Dark Was the Night.
-From 2015 to 2019, Waterstone played the role of Margo Durrell, a main character in the family comedy drama series The Durrells which ran for four series and twenty six episodes, finishing in May 2019.
-Following The Durrells her work includes Abigail in four episodes of The Capture (2019-2022), Octavia Aldridge in Dalgliesh (2022), Jacqueline Hill in The Long Shadow (2023), and Fiona Carey in Prime Target (2025).
+In 2015 she had parts in Cyberbully, and Dark Was the Night.

+From 2015 to 2019, Waterstone played the role of Margo Durrell, a main character in the family comedy drama series The Durrells, which ran for four series and twenty six episodes, finishing in May 2019.
+Following The Durrells her work includes Abigail in two episodes of The Capture in 2019, in a cast which included Holliday Grainger, Ron Perlman, Ben Miles, Nigel Lindsay, and Indira Varma.
+In 2022, she starred as Octavia Aldridge in four episodes of series 2, of Dalgliesh (2022), as Jacqueline Hill in The Long Shadow (2023), and as Fiona Carey in Prime Target (2025).

 Also in 2025 she returned to the stage, co-starring as Loll in Dear Loll at Wilton's Music Hall, followed by tour.
+In March 2026 she once more plays Abigail in three episodes of Series 3 of BBCTV's The Capture.